ebolat/emre.me/_posts/2019-04-15-binary-computation-and-bitwise-operators.md

 Even though we do need a few more digits than we did with the decimal system, the binary system is just as good as the decimal system for displaying numbers.

-Well, we are not limited to numbers, different types of information can also be represented in binary code, too!
+Well, in fact, we are not limited to numbers, different types of information can also be represented in binary code, too!

 To be able to represent **text in binary code**, we can use simple numbers to represent the different letters in the alphabet.
 So, *A* could be **1**, *B* could be **2**, and so on.